burtonw0814/TF_Model_Zoo/README.md

 # TF_Model_Zoo
-A model zoo of prominent deep learning architectures implemented in TensorFlow
+Some implementeations of prominent deep learning architectures in TensorFlow

 ..
 ..